gammaray05/scarufficinema/README.md

 ### What to do next

 * Parsing movies metadata, especially for showing movie years in search results.
-* Show other ratings, like Metascore or IMDB.
+* Show other ratings, like Metascore or IMDB, for comparison.